 SwimRun is a very interesting sport in terms of the extra gear that you are allowed to use during races.
 The current rules state that you must get from the start to the finish as quickly as possible using only equipment that you can carry all the way to the end, i.e you must finish with eveything you started out with!
 Regulations state that you must wear a wetsuit, carry certain mandatory safety items and that any flotation device should not exceed 100 x 60 cm, but really your imagination is the only other restriction!
-You can buy equipment or make your own – just watch a SwimRun event film, such as Ötillö, to see the variety of gear out there!
+You can buy equipment or make your own – just watch one of our SwimRun event films on the home page, or one such as Ötillö, to see the variety of gear out there!

 Most popular is the use of hand paddles, pull boys and fins.
 Some teams use tow lines and carry bags or tow floats.
 Some choose to keep it as simple as possible and take as little as they can.
 Whatever equipment you choose to use while you SwimRun, it is important to train with it and get slick at managing it during transitions when you are wet, cold and tired.